Last updated: 31MAY2022

 - Open your “celeste” folder, then open the “gamedata” folder.

-- Extract the celeste-linux.zip folder that you downloaded from Itch.io, and place the contents in the gamedata folder
+- Extract the celeste-linux.zip folder that you downloaded from Itch.io, and place the contents (including Celeste.exe) in the gamedata folder

 - Insert the SD2 card from your RG552 (AmberELEC or JELOS), then open the ports folder.
 Inside, place the “celeste” folder and the Celeste.sh file.

 - Eject the SD card and place it into your RG552.
-Boot the device up, navigate to Ports, and start up Celeste.
+Boot the device up.

-Note: if the game fails to boot, or you are not hearing audio, open PortMaster and install the shell files for Timespinner or Owlboy; that seems to be a quick workaround.
+- On your device, open PortMaster and install the shell files for Timespinner or Owlboy; this will add a special mono file needed for Celeste.
 PortMaster is included in JELOS, but you will need to manually install it if using AmberELEC.
 Here is their page on it.